Published: Aug 21, 2023

 The other drawbacks to using spreadsheets for contract management all threaten revenue.
 When you’re using Excel and Google Sheets, a staff member performs all updates.
 Should an error occur, spreadsheets can’t self-identify errors the way payer contract management software can.
 Spreadsheets also lack automatic notifications that alert your staff to expiration dates.
 Finally, payer contract management software involves more security features to keep your patient information safe.

-With payer restrictions tightening, prior authorizations piling up, and denial rates rising past 12%, providers must hold payers to the terms they have committed to.
+With payer restrictions tightening, prior authorizations piling up, and denial rates rising past 14%, providers must hold payers to the terms they have committed to.

-Contract management software vs. contract modeling software
+Contract management software and contract modeling software

 Payer contract management software features an integrated system that can regulate contracts and reduce the time spent on administration and data entry tasks.
-The automation in the software is also useful in monitoring payer perceptions and adjusting to changing policies, guidelines, and reimbursement rules.

 Contract modeling, in contrast, has advanced data analytics capabilities.
-It can analyze historical claims, identify trends, and incorporate contract terms analysis to predict possible outcomes (models) that are necessary for optimizing future contract negotiations in real-time.
+It can analyze historical claims, identify trends, and incorporate contract terms analysis to predict possible outcomes (models) that are necessary for optimizing future contract negotiations in real time.

 The basic goals of payer contract management software are to: